What we Do

 The DYH3M© Programme is an integral part of FARR’s Fetal Alcohol Spectrum Disorder (FASD) awareness Programmes.
 The Programme is offered at most Project sites in the form of short (3 min) presentations to individuals and groups (e.g. at Health Care facilities), community members and related health and education professionals.
 The need for such a condensed awareness intervention arose from….

-Courses for Professionals (Educators, Social Workers, Therapists and Health Care Professionals):
+2. Courses for Professionals (Educators, Social Workers, Therapists and Health Care Professionals):

-• Workshop for Early Childhood Development (ECD) Practitioners:
+• Early Childhood Development (ECD) Workshop:

 CPD Accreditation for professional persons is obtained (where possible) from the Health Professionals Council of South Africa (HPCSA) and the South African Council for Social Service Professions (SACSSP).